jordanbonaldi/jordanbonaldi/README.md

 ## Software Developer - @Neferett

 Hi!
 I'm Jordan a senior Java Developer for approximatively 10 years.
 I love to learn new technology around development.
-I'm currently living in France and working abroad remotely for varius company around Finance and CyberSecurity💕.
+I'm currently living in France and working abroad remotely for varius company around Health, Finance and CyberSecurity💕.

 ## My Experiences